1Where is the Walkway Over the Hudson located?

 Yes.
 The entrances at 87 Haviland Road (Highland) and 61 Parker Avenue (Poughkeepsie) and the elevator entrance at Upper Landing Park (Poughkeepsie) are ADA-compliant and accessible, with no stairs required.

-The elevator is open from 9 a.m. until one hour prior to park closing (weather permitting, it will not operate under threat of thunder, lightning, and high winds).
+The elevator is open from 9 a.m. until 90 minutes prior to park closing (weather permitting, it will not operate under threat of thunder, lightning, and high winds).

 A substantial chest-height safety railing on both sides of this wide, flat and smooth concrete walkway.